-Homework 40% Individual work.
-Will release around 4 or 5 homework Pop up Quiz 25% Around 5+1 quizzes will be released in the class.
-Can drop the lowest one.
+Homework 50% Individual work.
+Will release around 5 homework Pop up Quiz 20% Around 4 quizzes will be released in the class.
 Each quiz accounts 5%.
 Close book quiz.
 Students must follow quiz instructions.
 Homework Presentation 5% Each student can choose to present one of their homework in the class.
-Final project 30% Each 2 member team is expected to carry out a design/implementation project.
+Final project 25% Each 2 member team is expected to carry out a design/implementation project.
 The final project will release in the class.